department-of-veterans-affairs/Leo/src/site/markdown/userguide.md

 ```java
 DatabaseCollectionReader reader = new DatabaseCollectionReader("com.mysql.jdbc.Driver", "jdbc:mysql://localhost/test",
                                  "testuser", "password", "select id, document from example_document", "id", "document");

 ```

-The `BatchDatabaseCollectionReader` extends the `DatabaseCollectionReader` by allowing the user to pull the data in batches based on some sequential identifier, such as a row number field in the table.
+The `BatchDatabaseCollectionReader` extends the `DatabaseCollectionReader`.
+It allows the user to pull the data in batches based on some sequential identifier, such as a row number field in the table.
 This is handy for large tables as well as environments with less reliable database connections.
 The information required to initialize the `BatchDatabaseCollectionReader` is the same as for the `DatabaseCollectionReader` with the addition of the minimum and maximum identifier fields and a